basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 It was many independent rounds of review: build a scaffold, ask a model to attack it, compare that against the live TrueNAS state, refine the scaffold, and repeat.
 ChatGPT 5.5 did most of the initial construction.
 Claude Opus 4.8 on max effort did one of the later independent cross-checks against the live system.
-By the end, the point was not that I had manually rederived every TrueNAS setting myself.
-The point was that multiple independent reviews had converged on the same assumptions and the remaining differences were things I understood.
+By the end, I trusted the result because multiple independent reviews had converged on the same assumptions, and I understood the remaining differences.

-The goal was not to clone TrueNAS byte for byte.
+Byte-for-byte TrueNAS cloning was never the target.
-The goal was to make every important behavior explicit: storage import, shares, snapshots, replication, Incus recovery, monitoring, and the few places where NixOS intentionally differs from the old appliance.
+I wanted every important behavior explicit: storage import, shares, snapshots, replication, Incus recovery, monitoring, and the few places where NixOS intentionally differs from the old appliance.
 By the end, the NixOS config reproduced the parts of TrueNAS I actually depended on, and the remaining differences were deliberate.

 The agent was excellent at inventory: